 What?
 Oh no!
 We’re advertising for the enemy.
 Why on earth would we do this?

 Simple.
 It’s the most effective way to build instant credibility.

-How does that apply to your testimonials?
+How does that apply to radio testimonials?
 Though reviews and testimonials aren’t quite the same thing, think about how you react to product or restaurant reviews.
-Most of us discount the glowing review that goes on and on about how perfect everything is, but we put great credibility in those who point out one or two things that could be improved or fell short of expectations.
+Most of us discount a glowing review that goes on and on about how perfect everything is.
+But we put great credibility in those who point out one or two things that could be improved or fell short of expectations.

 Research proves that people who see a wider range of positive and negative reviews are more likely to make a purchase.